jharasaki/cse15l-lab-reports/LabReport2.md

 }

 ```

 After I complied and ran the program, the server started with "No new messages".
 <br/>Then I added the path /add-message?s=Hello&user=Jedidiah to show a user(Jedidiah) say "Hello".
+<br/>The page looked like this:
 ![alt text](Hello.jpg)

+- This called the handleRequest method.
+-
+-